-How to Import Refunded Orders in Google Analytics (+ Analyze Them!)
+How to Refund and Cancel Orders in Google Analytics

 Learn how to import refund and order reversal data in Google Analytics for more accurate revenue by channel metrics.